jspsych/jsPsych/docs/extensions/jspsych-ext-webgazer.md

 Name | Type | Value
 -----|------|------
 webgazer_data | array | An array of objects containing gaze data for the trial.
 Each object has an `x`, a `y`, and a `t` property.
-The `x` and `y` properties specify the gaze location in pixels and `t` specifies the time in milliseconds since the start of the trial. webgazer_targets | array | An array of objects contain the pixel coordinates of elements on the screen specified by the `.targets` parameter.
-Each object contains a `selector` property, containing the CSS selector string used to find the element, plus `top`, `bottom`, `left`, and `right` parameters which specify the [bounding rectangle](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) of the element.
+The `x` and `y` properties specify the gaze location in pixels and `t` specifies the time in milliseconds since the start of the trial. webgazer_targets | object | An object contain the pixel coordinates of elements on the screen specified by the `.targets` parameter.
+Each key in this object will be a `selector` property, containing the CSS selector string used to find the element.
+The object corresponding to each key will contain `x` and `y` properties specifying the top-left corner of the object, `width` and `height` values, plus `top`, `bottom`, `left`, and `right` parameters which specify the [bounding rectangle](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) of the element.

 ## Functions